A Historical Perspective on IT & OT Convergence

 So, what’s changed?
 For one, the world has changed.
 For roughly the last decade, we’ve seen a steady stream of ICS/SCADA attacks.
 It all started with Stuxnet, then BlackEnergy, Havex, Irongate, WannaCry, Petya, Not Petya, and Industroyer/CrashOverride.
 What’s more alarming is that the last four in that list happened in just the first 6 months of 2017!
 There can be no doubt that the threat landscape is ever changing and increasing.
 Security Intelligence put out a report at the end of 2016 that found there was a 110% increase in the ICS/SCADA attacks from 2016 to 2017… but, that was before the aforementioned four serious attacks in 2017.

-So, if we come back to this notion of IT/OT convergence, or integration, or whatever your respective organization calls it… what does that mean?
+So, if we come back to this notion of IT/OT integration or convergence, or whatever your respective organization calls it… what does that mean?
 Somewhere along the road of gaining connectivity, organizations began to realize that simply providing connectivity to the IIoT is not good enough.
 Given that these networks are literally the most critically important networks that exists, for customers, for partners, and for the companies themselves… it turns out that what they need is secure connectivity!
 I know, it’s a novel idea, isn’t it?
+More about converged networks.

 What this means to IT/OT convergence is that securing the IIoT means that IT and OT truly have to work together like never before.
 It’s highly likely that many years from now, historians will see IIoT Security as the foundational requirement that forced the two groups to finally come together, to understand more about what each other does, and why that is relevant to the overall goal of increased production and safety, while keeping threats at bay.